ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0009-integration-ualpa.md

 ### Interoperability - How does this enable the exchange of information

-The Use a LPA site currently has no API for internal consumers to interact with as there isn't currently a need.
+The Use a LPA site currently has no API for internal consumers to interact with as there isn't a need.

-It's purpose is to pull information as it needs it from the Sirius database via an API.
+It's purpose is to pull data as it needs from the Sirius database via an API.

 It only stores within its own database, what it needs to run the service.